DevSecOpsPlatform/devsecopsplatform.github.io/index.md

 - To strive to be better engineers and learn from other people's shared experience.

 # "The" Checklist
-If you do nothing else follow the Engineering Checklist!
+If you do nothing else follow the [Engineering Checklist](/engineering-checklist/)

 # General Guidance
 - Keep the code quality bar high.